-I am so excited that Mahan Rishi will be teaching at Sat Nam Fest Berkshires in just a few short days.
+I am so excited that Mahan Rishi will be teaching at Sat Nam Fest Berkshires.
 I’ve only had a chance to take class with him a few times, but he left an indelible impression on me.
 Part of it is how remarkably kind and present he is.
 When he came as a guest teacher to my teacher training many years ago and exuded his compassion, I thought, “That’s the kind of teacher I want to be.”

 But, it’s not just his gentle kindness and connection.
 He is also powerful and leads his students through some fiercely transformative practices.
 In fact, when I think of Mahan Rishi, I think of Sat Kriya, the single most powerful exercise you can do in Kundalini Yoga.
 In my teacher training, he led us through 31 minutes of Sat Kriya.
 So far, that’s the only time in 20 years of practice that I’ve been asked to do 31 minutes.
 It stuck with me.

 Mahan Rishi shared with us that when he studied with Yogi Bhajan, he used to think his teacher had no mercy (because of challenges like 31 minutes of Sat Kriya, I presume).
 But, then he realized that Yogi Bhajan was the most merciful teacher.
 In my memory and my interpretation, this is because in pushing his students to their physical and mental limits and beyond, he held the space for the blossoming of their grace.
 That is mercy.

 Whatever Mahan Rishi has in store for us in the Berkshires, I know it will be memorable and guided by mercy.